 When hospitals and schools are the responsibility of the states, it is a simple matter for the feds and states to blame each other for the intentional decline in services.
 The feds and states are in cahoots, legitimizing austerity imposed at the state level.
 In reality, there is never a need for limiting education and health services below the level clearly possible given the number of trained teachers and medical practitioners.
 An unemployed teacher or nurse is always affordable when the currency issuer makes the appropriate fiscal transfers to currency-using state governments.

-Another example is privately-owned casinos, which have sprouted like mushrooms.
-The pretext is the state governments' manufactured need for additional funding from the private sector.
+Another example is privately-owned casinos, which have sprouted like mushrooms, especially in the US but also in other federal systems.
+The pretext is the state governments’ manufactured need for additional funding from the private sector.
 The incentive structure from the perspective of the average punter – or the dependents of a hapless problem gambler – are all wrong.
 It is in the interests of state governments that casino profits boom.
 This means more tax revenue for the financially starved states.
 The result is bad games, steeper odds against the punter, less consumer protections, more problem gambling, and a blind eye to money laundering.
 All this is in the interests of the states under present arrangements.

-I am not necessarily against gambling.
-But there is no need actively to encourage the construction of a community-unfriendly casino and sports-betting industry that is basically designed to impoverish problem gamblers and their dependents, break up families, rip off the unsuspecting casual casino goer, and facilitate organized crime.
-If we are to have casinos, they could be government owned and run to be revenue neutral.
+To be clear, the point is not anti-gambling as such, but rather that there is no need actively to encourage the construction of a community-unfriendly casino and sports-betting industry that is basically designed to impoverish problem gamblers and their dependents, break up families, rip off the unsuspecting casual casino goer, and facilitate organized crime.
+If we are to have casinos, they could be publicly owned and run to be revenue neutral.
 Games could be designed to provide no advantage, on average, to the players or the casinos.
 Food, beverages, accommodation and entertainment could be priced at a level aimed at offsetting the wages and salaries of casino employees.
 Periodically, any net revenue collected by the government could be transferred to the treatment of problem gambling or used as giveaways to punters.

 If skilled players threatened the overall revenue neutrality of the games, relevant games could be tightened or skilled players could be restricted to a lower bet range (not flat betted) but otherwise allowed to play.
 In other words, if casinos provide a valid and net-positive form of recreation, they need not be for private profit or revenue raising.